 The ‘re-opening’ of Queen Mary’s Hospital was also a chance to reflect on 100 years of medical history in Sidcup starting with the pioneering plastic surgery of Professor Harold Gillies.
 Since the establishment of the original Queen’s Hospital in 1917 treating soldiers wounded during the Great War, through the establishment of the current Queen Mary’s Hospital in 1929 and the construction of the main hospital building in the 1970s, our local hospital has seen continued change.
 There is little doubt that there have been some significant ups and downs during this time.
 But this new programme of investment consigns the dark days of the failed South London Healthcare Trust and the loss of services to the past and opens up a bright new chapter.

-A new, state-of-the-art dental and ophthalmology facilities will open at the end of 2019.
-The highly specialised orthodontic service for adults and children includes oral and maxillofacial, restorative dentistry and will have 14 dental chairs.
-The Ophthalmology service will diagnose and provide medical and surgical treatment for a wide range of eye conditions in adults, young people and children, including injuries, glaucoma, and cataracts.
+A new, state-of-the-art dental and ophthalmology facilities opened at the end of 2019.
+The highly specialised orthodontic service for adults and children includes oral and maxillofacial, restorative dentistry has 14 dental chairs.
+The Ophthalmology service diagnoses and provides medical and surgical treatment for a wide range of eye conditions in adults, young people and children, including injuries, glaucoma, and cataracts.

 Thanks to the hard work and dedication of the doctors, nurses, staff and all those who have campaigned consistently for our local hospital, Queen Mary’s can look to the future with confidence.